truenas/documentation/content/TruenasApps/UsingCustomApp.md

 {{< trueimage src="/images/SCALE/Apps/InstallCustomAppYAML.png" alt="Install Custom App via YAML" id="Install Custom App via YAML" >}}

-The **Add Custom App** screen contains two fields.

-Enter a name for the application in **Name** using lowercase, alphanumeric characters.
+Enter a name for the application using lowercase, alphanumeric characters.

 Enter the Compose YAML file in **Custom Config**.

 Ensure the Compose file begins with a top-level element, such as `name:` or `services:`.
 See the Docker [Compose file reference](https://docs.docker.com/reference/compose-file/) for more information.
+Begin the Compose file with a top-level element, such as `name:` or `services:`.
 As Compose files can be complex and YAML relies on indentation and whitespace to define structure and hierarchy, we recommend writing the file in a stand-alone code editor before pasting the completed content into the **Custom Config** field.

 Click **Save** to begin deployment of the app.